siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-control/overview.md

-# Control - Overview
+# DevOps Control - Overview

-The Control plugin provides for integration with a Control server.
-This plug-in imports pull requests and commit data from a Control server and saves them as DevOps Velocity issues.
-Data between the Control server and the DevOps Velocity server is synchronized every five minutes.
+The DevOps Control plug-in provides for integration with a DevOps Control server.
+This plug-in imports pull requests and commit data from a DevOps Control server and saves them as DevOps Velocity issues.
+Data between the DevOps Control server and the DevOps Velocity server is synchronized every five minutes.

 ## Compatibility